Events

 This sound walk has been funded by a Magic Little Grant from Localgiving and the Neighbourly Community Fund, and was made in 5 days.

-Enjoyed the sound walk?
+Enjoyed this sound walk?
 Want to know more about the history of Hartcliffe & Withywood, not just Manor Woods Valley?
 Listen to "Hartcliffe, Bristol", a 14 minute audio history of the wider area, made by Gill Simmons, Artistic Director of Brave Bold Drama. which was first shared as part of an art exhibition called Centre of Gravity in Bristol in 2020.

 Wild Words